GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 The UI SDKs provide both ready-made components that you can directly integrate (and customize) in your apps, or you can build your own, by reacting to the state we expose and re-using our components as building blocks, if needed.

+You can learn more about how the state is exposed on [this page](../client/llc-client-overview.md) and in the [low-level client docs](https://getstream.io/chat/docs/ios-swift/?language=swift).

 :::note
 You can use this library to develop OSX application by using the `StreamChat` framework
 :::